Attic Ventilation is Important for a Healthy AtticDecember 19th, 2022 | by Robert Bain

 Attic ventilation in many homes comes from soffit venting at underside of the roof edge where air enters up in to the attic and then exits through vents (ridge, gooseneck, gable, turtle vents, etc) this type of venting is called passive – meaning no additional mechanical venting helps support the ventilation process.
 Active ventilation is the next level of providing excellent attic ventilation whereby a solar-powered attic vent is installed to move massive quantities or air up and through the attic reducing excessive heat and moisture issues in the attic.
 Many times, passive attic ventilation systems just don’t offer enough air movement on Vancouver Island.

 We all know how dangerous mold can be and how important getting the most out of our heating and cooling dollars is with the cost of everything rising.
 Contact Top Trade Insulation and Attic and schedule your no-charge attic inspection.
 Our highly trained team will come to your home, get up in your attic and provide a thorough inspection report on the health of your attic.
+Rebates are available now to help reduce costs for improving efficiencies which results in you saving money now, and in the future.
 Proper insulation and ventilation in your attic can lead to a happier, healthier, more cost efficient future for your family.

 Top Trade Insulation and Attic provides regular service to: